-making educational programmes about music, literature, and history...
+making educational TV programmes about classical music, literature, and history...

 To rephrase the Russian writer Yuri Trifonov, every city bears the reflection of history.
 In some it glows with a fearsome light, yet in others it is barely visible, barely warm, but it is there.

 Our series on European city histories is a mammoth undertaking.
 Starting in western Europe with Ireland’s second city, Cork, where the history is not so conspicuous, to Moscow in the east, founded in 1147, and where its growth from turbulence to magnificence is easier to witness.
 All told, production will continue for an estimated six years as we work our way across the continent.